CruxConnect/crux-docs/_product_retailer/get_skus.md

 : (object) The Item object contains the item_uuid; the item_uuid is the parent identifer for the sku_uuid.

 minimum_advertised_price
 : (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
-You may not legally array the SKU for sale at a lower price.
+You may not legally list the SKU for sale at a lower price.

 msrp
 : (number) The Manufacturer's Suggested Retail Price for the SKU.
 This is only a suggestion.
 It is not a price floor nor is it a price ceiling.